There is no need to pay a gunsmith to mount a scope; it is easy enough to do it yourself if you have the tools and time.

-Next grab the scope ring bottoms, using the gunsmith screwdriver tighten down the bottom rings.
-It is important these are in the correct place and not going to move because the actual scope will be mounted directly to this.
+Next, grab the scope ring bottoms, using the gunsmith screwdriver tighten down the bottom rings.
+It is essential these are in the correct place and not going to move because the actual scope will be mounted directly to this.

 Take your gun out of its securement and make sure that the scope is far enough forward that your eye is safe from your rifle’s recoil.
 If you think you have adequate space, it might be a good idea to move the scope another inch forward to be safe.

 Now the fun part, putting your rifle back into securement and tighten all your screws down.
 Double check that all the slots rings and scope line up well and are in the correct position.
 Then other tightening screws front left then back right, front right and then back left and so on.
 It will ensure an even and secure fit.